 It’s takeout and it’s taking off, fueled by the growth of third-party delivery apps such as UberEats, Grubhub and ChowNow.
-Restaurants that don’t maximize their to-go potential are missing out, and it’s potentially a life-or-death consequence, operators say.
-That’s because by 2020, 70 percent of restaurant traffic will be offpremise dining, according to the National Restaurant Association.
+Restaurants that don’t use to-go and takeout to maximize potential are missing out, and it’s potentially a life-or-death consequence, operators say.
+That’s because by 2020, 70 percent of restaurant traffic will be off-premise dining, according to the National Restaurant Association.

 “I was skeptical at first,” says John Shapiro, the CEO of Torrance Tavern, a neighborhood restaurant in Torrance, California.
-“Our to-go revenues were insignificant.
-However, this was a whole different segment of the to-go business, the to-go-delivery business.
+“Our to-go revenue streams were insignificant.
+However, this was a whole different segment of the to-go business, the to-go delivery business.
 UberEats took off from day one with sales increasing quickly.”

-Large chains are already shifting to take out and delivery as the antidote to sluggish store sales.
-In the last few years, casual dining chains have been focusing on infrastructure to ensure quality and speed, from Red Robin and Panera Bread to Brinker International’s Maggiano’s and Darden’s Olive Garden.
-And they’re seeing results.
+Large chains are already shifting to takeout and delivery as the antidote to sluggish store sales.
+In the last few years, casual dining chains have been focusing on infrastructure to ensure quality and speed.
+Red Robin, Panera Bread, Brinker International’s Maggiano’s and Darden’s Olive Garden are all seeing results.

 Be at the Ready

-“We’ll do 400 orders in two hours and that may not seem like a lot for fast food, but we are serving full-size meals,” Parker says of his signature barbecue pork and classic Southern sides of Brunswick stew, hush puppies and corn sticks.
+“We’ll do 400 orders in two hours.
+That may not seem like a lot for fast food, but we are serving full-size meals,” Parker says of his signature barbecue pork and classic Southern sides of Brunswick stew, hush puppies and corn sticks.

 Ensuring that the quality of delivered food is as close to dining on-premise will set restaurants apart.
-Consider french fries: hot fries rock.
-Room temperature ones?
+Consider French fries: hot French fries rock.
+Room temperature fries?
 Not so much.

-“The critical factor, not just for fries, but for all of the to-go-on demand items, is the coordination between the ticket time and the pickup time,” Shapiro says.
+“The critical factor, not just for French fries, but for all of the to-go, on demand items, is the coordination between the ticket time and the pick-up time,” Shapiro says.
 “You don’t want your fries sitting in a sealed container under a hot lamp for 10 minutes before it’s even picked up for delivery.”